kadetXx/pickr/README.md

-# Pickr
+# Pickr - Datepicker Component

-Custom datepicker component for react applications.
+Custom datepicker component with presets for react.

-## How To Get Started
+## Getting Started

 To get the project running on local, do the following:

-### Install dependencies
+### - Install dependencies

 Run the command `yarn` to install depenedencies.
 Or `npm install` if you prefer npm.

-### Start Storybook
+### - Start Storybook

 Run the command `yarn start`.
-This will open storybook in development mode on port :6006.\
+This will open storybook in development mode on port 6006.\
 Open [http://localhost:6006/](http://localhost:6006/) to view it in the browser.

 The page will reload if you make edits.\